German invasion of Belgium (1940): German operational plans

 The German plan of attack required that Army Group B would advance and draw the Allied First Army Group into central Belgium, while Army Group A conducted the surprise assault through the Ardennes.
-Belgium was to act as a secondary front.
-Army Group B was given only limited numbers of armoured and mobile units, while the vast majority of the Army Group comprised infantry divisions.
-After the English Channel was reached, all Panzer division units and most motorised infantry were removed from Army Group B and given to Army Group A, to strengthen the German lines of communication and to prevent an Allied breakout.
+Belgium was to act as a secondary front and a feint.
+Army Group B was given only a limited number of armoured and motorised units, while the vast majority of the army group comprised infantry divisions.
+After the English Channel had been reached, all Panzer division units and most motorised infantry were eventually removed from Army Group B and given to Army Group A, to strengthen the German lines of communication and to prevent an Allied breakout.

-This plan would still fail if sufficient ground could not be quickly taken in Belgium to squeeze the allies against two fronts.
-Preventing this from happening were the defences of Fort Eben-Emael and the Albert Canal.
-The three bridges over the canal were the key to allowing Army Group B to move at high speed.
-The bridges at Veldwezelt, Vroenhoven and Kanne in Belgium, and Maastricht on the Dutch border were the targets.
-Failure to capture the bridges would leave Walter von Reichenau's German 6th Army, the southernmost army of Group B, trapped in the Maastricht-Albert Canal enclave and subject to the fire of Eben-Emael.
-The fort had to be captured or destroyed.
+This plan would still fail if sufficient ground could not be quickly taken in Belgium to squeeze the allies between two fronts.
+An obstacle to the desired outcome were the defences of Fort Eben-Emael and the Albert Canal.
+The three bridges over the canal near Maastricht were the key to allowing Army Group B to advance at high speed.
+The bridges at Veldwezelt, Vroenhoven and Kanne in Belgium, and two bridges over the Meuse at Maastricht on the Dutch side of the border, were the targets.
+Failure to capture the canal bridges would leave Walter von Reichenau's German 6th Army, the southernmost army of Group B, trapped in the Maastricht-Albert Canal enclave and subject to the fire of Eben-Emael.
+The fort had to be captured or its cannon neutralised.

 Adolf Hitler summoned Lieutenant-General Kurt Student of the 7.
 Flieger-Division (7th Air Division) to discuss the assault.
 It was first suggested that a conventional parachute drop be made by airborne forces to seize and destroy the forts' guns before the land units approached.
 Such a suggestion was rejected as the Junkers Ju 52 transports were too slow and were likely to be vulnerable to Dutch and Belgian anti-aircraft guns.
 Other factors for its refusal were the weather conditions, which might blow the paratroopers away from the fort and disperse them too widely.
 A seven-second drop from a Ju 52 at minimum operational height led to a dispersion over 300 metres alone.

 Hitler had noticed one potential flaw in the defences.
-The roofs were flat and unprotected; he demanded to know if a glider, such as the DFS 230, could land on them.
+The top surfaces were flat and unprotected; he demanded to know if a glider, such as the DFS 230, could land on them.
 Student replied that it could be done, but only by 12 aircraft and in daylight; this would deliver 80–90 paratroopers onto the target.

-Hitler then revealed the tactical weapon that would make this strategic operation work, introducing the Hohlladungwaffe (hollow-charge) – a 50 kg explosive weapon which would destroy the Belgian gun emplacements.
-This tactical unit spearheaded the first strategic airborne operation in history.
+Hitler then revealed the tactical weapon that would make this strategic operation work, introducing the Hohlladungwaffe (hollow-charge) – a 50 kg explosive weapon which could penetrate the Belgian gun turrets.
+This glider tactical unit spearheaded the first strategic airborne operation in history, which also included simultaneous airborne attacks on The Hague, Rotterdam and Dort in Holland.